 - clemency (n.)

-- 1550s, "mildness or gentleness shown in exercise of authority," from Latin clementia "calmness, gentleness," from clemens "calm, mild," related to -clinare "to lean" (see lean (v.)) + participial suffix -menos (also in alumnus).
+- 1550s, "mildness or gentleness shown in exercise of authority," from Latin clementia "calmness, gentleness," from clemens "calm, mild," related to clinare "to lean," often said to be from PIE root *klei- "to lean" + participial suffix -menos (also in alumnus).
+For sense evolution, compare inclined in secondary meaning "disposed favorably."
+But de Vaan is dubious on phonological grounds.